imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 Welcome to this installation guide for Hubs CE on Azure.
 As this was the first time I deployed on Azure, it also serves to explain (a bit) how Kubernetes on Azure works.

-Some parts of this document are still under investigation, but you can use it to set up a working Hubs CE edition with persistent storage on Azure.

 ---

 # Remaining issues / todo

 Note: some parts of this document are still under investigation, but you can use it to set up a working Hubs CE edition with persistent storage on Azure.

-* Test instructions for custom client

 * Add solution for data migration from Hubs Cloud